Deputy Prime Minister of Canada: Succession

-The deputy prime minister does not automatically assume the office of prime minister if the incumbent prime minister dies or resigns while their party maintains the confidence of the House of Commons.
-Rather, constitutional convention requires the governor general to consult the governing party regarding the leadership, and to call on a member of that party's caucus to assume the prime ministership.
-No policy or convention precludes the deputy prime minister from being chosen as the new prime minister in such a scenario, but none assures it.
-The party caucus would be free to recommend any new leader of its choice to the governor general.
-Barring extraordinary circumstances, the governor general will follow the wishes of the party, although officially they retain the authority to make the final decision.
-No prime minister has died in office since 1891, many decades before the office of deputy prime minister was created.
+A deputy prime minister has no automatic right of succession upon the incumbent's death of resignation while their party maintains the confidence of the House of Commons.
+Rather, constitutional convention requires the governor general to consult the governing party regarding the leadership, and to call on a member of that party's caucus to assume the premiership.
+No prime minister has died in office since 1891, many decades before the title of deputy prime minister was first conferred.